LIT-Protocol/LitGrants/open-grants/README.md

 Proposals should include deliverables, milestones, and funding requests.
 If the specific scope of the project changes, please update the grants team as soon as possible.
 Continuation of grant support must be approved by the Lit grants team.

 Here are some ideas of proposals we have in mind:
-- **Integration and adoption**: We are interested in supporting the growth of Lit and related technologies via integration into existing app or projects with significant usage.
-Technical assistance is also available. [`grants:integration-dev`](https://github.com/LIT-Protocol/LitGrants/labels/grants%3Aintegration-dev)

 - **Developer tools and libraries**: We are looking for proposals for the development of developer tools and libraries for both core protocol developers and application developers.
 Make Lit easier to integrate and use!
 Relevant proposals should be labeled [`grants:devtools-libraries`](https://github.com/LIT-Protocol/LitGrants/labels/grants%3Adevtools-libraries).